silverorange/frontend-dev-exercise/README.md

 1. Change the multi-line *Street Address* field into line1 and line2 fields.
    Line2 field should be optional.
 2. Add a check-mark and the following text below the *Order Summary* section:
-   > With our beta program, you get early access to new features, but they may
+   > With our “Rise & Shine” beta program, you get early access to new
-   > not always work perfectly.
-You can change your beta preference at any time
+   > features, but they may not always work perfectly.
+You can change your beta
-   > after you join.
+   > preference at any time after you join.
 3. Add a picture of the product into the order summary.
 A high resolution image is provided in `product-photos/product.jpg`.